 Instructor: Todd Echterling

-Raspberry Pi (Middle School)We will assemble a computer using the Raspberry Pi.
+Raspberry Pi (Middle School level)We will assemble a computer using the Raspberry Pi.
 From operating system to peripherals, participants will learn about how each part of the computer system contributes to its operation while they connect them into a functioning system.
 Then they will learn to create programs for their computer using Scratch.
 Scratch allows students to create stories, animations and even games.
 Participants keep their Raspberry Pi’s and other peripheral equipment.

 Instructor: Joe McCade

-Raspberry Pi (High School)We will assemble a computer using the Raspberry Pi.
+Raspberry Pi (High School level)We will assemble a computer using the Raspberry Pi.
 From operating system to peripherals, participants will learn about how each part of the computer system contributes to its operation while they connect them into a functioning system.
 Then they will learn to create programs for their computer using Scratch.
 Scratch allows students to create stories, animations and even games.
 Participants keep their Raspberry Pi’s and other peripheral equipment.

 Instructor: Joe McCade